Do I need to take the GRE?

 The DPHAP program has two starts per year, in January and September.

 Is there money for scholarships?

 The program has a small amount of money to support tuition for those with the most need.
 These scholarships are prioritized for employees of government agencies and small community-based organizations which may not be able to provide tuition support.

 Can I transfer credits from other postgraduate work to this degree?

-If you have taken courses at the UMN or another accredited School of Public Health within the last 7 years, some or all of these credits may be transferable.
+If you have taken courses at the UMN or another accredited School of Public Health within the last seven years, some or all of these credits may be transferable.
 Other post-graduate work (in programs other than public health) may be transferable and will be decided on a case-by-case basis.
-Students may not transfer in more than 40% of the curriculum.
+Students may not transfer in more than 40 percent of the curriculum.

 I’ve never taken a course online.
 I’m not sure I’ll like it.

 Most people really like the flexibility of online courses and the opportunity to learn with colleagues from all over the country and the world.
 All course material is offered “asynchronously,” meaning that the student doesn’t have to be available at a certain time to listen to a lecture.
 The UMN SPH is a leader in online public health education and strives to create quality online learning experiences.
 Courses are supported by the School’s Office of eLearning Services.